 Despite almost everyone on Instagram trying to become an influencer, influencer marketing is facing challenges.
 Trust in influencer posts on social media is declining sharply, with only 4% of people believing what they say.

 But we don’t discourage you to use influencer marketing efforts in your marketing mix.
 It makes perfect sense for consumer brands because of it helps you reach wider target markets and show off your product in the context of a certain lifestyle.
 It definitely increases brand awareness.

-We only remind you to track the performance of influencer marketing campaigns closely in order to have your budget under control and generating the results you want.
+We only remind you to do performance tracking of influencer marketing campaigns closely in order to have your budget under control and generating the results you want.